exprmnts/Lotry_contract/README.md

 ---

-**Built with ❤️ by the Lotry.fun team**
+**From the studios of Experiments.
+Built with ❤️**

-*For technical questions or support, please open an issue or join our community discussions.*
+_For technical questions or support, please open an issue or join our community discussions._